cloudflare/cloudflare-docs/products/zaraz/src/content/get-started/send-events.md

 1. Give the event a descriptive name.

 1. In the **Firing triggers** field, choose the relevant trigger you [previously created](/get-started/create-trigger).
-You may choose more than one trigger for your Event.
+You may choose more than one trigger for your event.
 If you choose more than one trigger, the event will be sent to the third-party tool only when all the selected triggers are matched.

 1. Depending on the tool, you may also choose an **Event type** — either **Page View** or **Event**.
 The options you can fill out in **Event** will depend on the tool you are configuring.